mlzarathustra/ondes/TO-DO.md

   - distortion - use (2 * atan(y))/pi
      x > 0 (the slope is 1/(1+x^2), so it will be 1 at 0)
      y will be asymptotic to 1.

 ---
-  - Anharmonic - adjust frequency of phase clocks.
-See TODO at WaveGen.modFreq()
----
  - straighten out the various level coefficients in WaveGen
     - ambBase